heyjva/support/content/src/cloud/features/remote-ui-enable.md

    <img src="/static/img/cloud/remote_control_connect.png" alt='Screenshot of the Remote UI section with the Connect button.' class='img-fluid'>

 3. You can now connect to your Home Assistant using the **Remote address** URL.

+## Using an automation to enable and disable the remote connection

+The cloud component exposes two services to enable and disable the remote connection as part of an automation:

+- `cloud/remote_connect`
+- `cloud/remote_disconnect`

+That way you can turn on the remote connection only when you leave the house and need it.

 ## Related topics